nada-attia/dama/README.md

 ## Background

 Dama (also known as Turkish Draughts) is a variant of draughts that is played in Turkey, Greece, Egypt, Kuwait, Lebanon, Syria, Jordan, Iraq, and other Middle Eastern countries.
-In this digital era, this ancient game is dying out.
+In this information age, this 5000+ year old game is losing popularity.
 You can find a video by Al Jazeera English [here](https://www.youtube.com/watch?v=hc-XDUwFFTE) discussing this.

 As group members of Middle Eastern background, this game carries cultural significance to us, and our implementation of the game is an effort to keep the game alive.

 <img src="dama.jpeg"
      alt="Dama image"
-     style="float: center; margin-right: 10px;" />
+     style="float: center; margin-right: 10px; height:200px" />

 ## Rules of the Game